-Blue=Alice, Green = MVIC or LORRI, Red = LEISA, Gold = REX, Black = PEPSSI or SWAP.
+Blue = Alice, Green = MVIC or LORRI, Red = LEISA, Gold = REX, Black = PEPSSI or SWAP.
 Grey shading = Charon.
-SWAP and PEPSSI on throughout the near encounter as power allows.
+SWAP and PEPSSI on throughout the near encounter as power allows

-3.5.4 Departure phase
+3.5.4 Departure Phase

 The departure phase is currently planned to extend for 30 days past Pluto closest approach, approximately four Pluto rotations.
 This period will allow SWAP and PEPSSI to measure in situ particle populations for one solar rotation downstream of Pluto.
 In departure, SDC will search for impact rate enhancements associated with dust from the Pluto system.
 REX will measure globally averaged temperatures for some days after closest approach.
-The strawman plan also calls for a series of remote sensing observations at the 165 degrees phase angle asymptote during departure over one Pluto rotation.
+The strawman plan also calls for a series of remote sensing observations at the 165 deg phase angle asymptote during departure over one Pluto rotation.

-3.6 Kuiper Belt Objects.
+3.6 Kuiper Belt Objects

 The New Horizons mission is designed to make flybys of one or more KBOs after Pluto.
 The particular Kuiper Belt Objects for New Horizons are not yet selected.
-Thanks to a favorable launch, we expect to have approximately 200 m s-1 available to target one or more KBO flybys.
-With this amount of fuel, there is a cone of accessibility with a full-width of 1.6 deg around New Horizon's nominal trajectory.
+Thanks to a favorable launch, we expect sufficient fuel available to affect a 200 m s-1 change in velocity, giving a cone of accessibility with a full-width of 1.6 deg around New Horizon's nominal trajectory.

 In this volume, there should be a 50% chance of reaching a KBO 72 km or larger, or 95% of reaching one 45 km or larger (Spencer et al. 2003).
 The probability for a KBO encounter as a function of distance along the New Horizons path is proportional to the number of KBOs per cubic AU and the width of the cone.
 This probability is strongly peaked at 42 AU.
 It is reasonable to expect that a post-Pluto KBO flyby to occur in 2018 or 2019.